adambard/learnxinyminutes-docs/openmp.html.markdown

 * all variables in the work sharing region are shared except the loop
 * iteration counter.
 *
-* Shared variables should be used with care are they can cause race conditions.
+* Shared variables should be used with care as they can cause race conditions.
 */
 #pragma omp parallel shared(a, b, c)

 // They can be declared together as follows
 #pragma omp parallel private(x, y) shared(a,b,c)